PiHw/Pi-Kitchen/markdown_source/markdown/PiKitchen-GettingStarted.md

 ##Zero Sized SD-Card Issue##
 **Problem:** This issue is when you start NOOBS it reports it is unable to resize the partitions or it shows there no space available.

-**Fix:** Often occurs with SD-Cards which have been used with Android (for example in a mobile phone).

-Performing a format (with Format Size Adjustment enabled) as described above should always resolve this issue.
+**Fix:** To fix this perform a format (with Format Size Adjustment enabled) and re-extact the NOOBS files directly to the SD-Card.
+You **must** extract the files directly from the NOOBS ZIP file (the order they are written to the SD-Card appears to makes a big difference in this case and has resolved the problem when any number of reformats has failed).